Matthes-Baer/Blenumentation/README.md

 # Project: <a href="https://blenumentation.vercel.app/" target="_blank">Blenumentation</a>
-A personal Blender documentation that served the purpose of learning to work with the Svelte Kit framework.
+A personal Blender documentation that served the purpose of learning to work with the Svelte framework.

 ## Tech Stack 📚
 <div>